DAMarkoff/PetProject_Service_Station/Readme.txt

     - change password
     - restore password

-	- drop pass column from users?
+	- drop the pass column from the users table?

 	- the user can create two tire_service_orders for the same vehicle on the same date and time
 	- schedule (for workers)
-	- add to list_of_works how to choose a worker
-	- new storage order dates validate (start before today)
-	- update the token's TTL in the redis db after each user action

 	- staff: add other working professions
 	- distribution of workers by type of work